-SCAQMD staff is available to work with the Lead Agency to ensure that project air quality impacts are accurately evaluated and any significant impacts are mitigated where feasible.
+SCAQMD staff is available to work with the Lead Agency to ensure that project air quality impacts are accurately evaluated and mitigated where feasible.
 If you have any questions regarding the comments, please contact me at lsun@aqmd.gov or by phone at (909) 396-3308.